-The Amenity Package in Section 10 details streetscape amenities that are appropriate to the Village.
-The selected amenities include benches, tables, waste receptacles, bike racks, bollards, planters, and lighting.
+The Amenity Package, located in Section 10, details streetscape amenities that are appropriate to the Village.
+The selected amenities include benches, tables, waste receptacles, bollards, planters, and lighting.
 Six families of streetscape amenities are included in the package with a variety of price ranges.
-Each family is described by its elements and how it relates to the theme, the form of the streetscape amenities, recommended materials, and recommended colors.
-Based on conversations with the Village of New Hartford, traditional and hybrid styles of streetscape furniture are recommended to go along with its theme.
-Multiple colors and features are available for these options, but wood with metal accents of green and grey are recommended based on colors currently utilized in the Village.
+Each family is described by its elements and how it relates to the theme, the form of the streetscape amenities recommended materials and recommended colors.